walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 Pandas `resample()` method.
 Our workaround is generating an array containing an equally spaced time grid between the mininmum and maximum time.
 The trick here is to first group the read data by house, then create the respective array for each house and use the sql function `explode()` to convert the array into a column.
 The resulting structure is then used as basis to which we add the read value information for the times where it exists using a left outer join.
 The following code shows how this is done.
+Note, that we are using a spark user-defined function.
+Starting from Spark 2.3, Spark provides a pandas udf, which leverages the performance of Apache Arrow to distribute calculations.
+If you use Spark 2.3, I would recommend looking into this instead of using the (badly performant) in-build udfs.

 ```python